Tests and treatments

 This type of anaesthesia is often used for:

-The nerves will be numbed in the forearm (e.g. for carpal tunnel or trigger finger) or in the armpit (for more extensive procedures).
-Depending on the anticipated post-operative pain, short or long-acting anaesthesia will be chosen so that the patient feels as comfortable as possible after the procedure.
-Since these procedures are usually performed rather quickly, general anaesthesia is not necessary.
-The patient does not have to wait as long afterwards to eat and drink.
-An additional benefit is that the patient may also be discharged from the hospital sooner.
+the nerves in the forearm (e.g. for carpal tunnel syndrome or trigger finger) or the armpit (for more extensive operations) are numbed.
+Depending on the post-operative pain, short or long-acting anaesthesia will be chosen so that the patient feels as comfortable as possible after the operation.
+As these are often minor procedures, no general anaesthesia is needed.
+This means the patient can resume eating and drinking faster.
+Moreover, the patient can usually leave the hospital more quickly.